rbaumgarten/xlt-testsuite-documentation/GUIDE.md

 - `flow`: flow to process several modules.

 **{Name} or {name}**

+Names can be longer descriptions containing one of the following terms.

 - `Customer`: registered user with account.
 - `Guest`: unregistered user without account.